wistia/wistia-open-docs/_posts/player-api.md

 With [Wistia Turnstile](http://wistia.com/product/turnstile), you can require your viewers to enter an email address to view video content on your webpage.
-Using the "conversion" event, you can trigger actions based on the email being entered - including passing that email on to another service!
+Using the "conversion" event, you can trigger actions based on the email and name being entered - including passing that email on to another service!

 {% codeblock wistia_js.js %}